redredgroovy/salt-pillar-vault/README.md

 # salt-pillar-vault
-Saltstack external pillar for Hashicorp Vault with flexible minion targeting
+Hashicorp Vault pillar module for Saltstack with flexible minion targeting using a familiar top-file syntax.

 Requirements
 ------------